furious/LiveSplit.AutoStreamMarker/README.md

-﻿LiveSplit.TwitchHighlighter
+﻿LiveSplit.AutoStreamMarker
 ========================
-Twitch Highlighter is a [LiveSplit](http://livesplit.org/) component that automatically mark every run in your stream VOD.
+Auto Stream Marker is a [LiveSplit](http://livesplit.org/) component that automatically mark every run in your stream VOD.

 Features
 --------